Tarangire National Park

 Charter flights

-There are also charter flights from Arusha to Serengeti and then finally to Tarangire.
-These flights can be booked in advance, we recommend using tour operators for getting the best price
+There are also charter flights from Arusha to the Serengeti, then to Tarangire.
+These flights can be booked in advance.
+We recommend using tour operators to get the best price.

 How to book flights to Tarangire.

-The easy way is to use the trusted dealers available both locally and internationally.
-Some of the trusted sites include. www.skyscanner.net and expedia.com.
+The easiest option is to use trusted dealers available locally and internationally.
+Some trusted sites include www.skyscanner.net and expedia.com.

 For domestic airlines, you can use Safari Air Link, Precision Air, Air Tanzania, Coastal Aviation, Auric Air, Regional Air, and ZanAir.